natansima/w2-d5-dom-car-game/README.md

 3.  script.js

-    1. Create a function called handleKeydown and place the following in the function body:
+    1. Create a function called handleKeydown that accepts an event as parameter and place the following in the function body:

     ```
     const key = event.key;